London 9s Rugby Festival

 Format for London 9s Rugby Festival

 Rugby League and Rugby Union Team entries in the LDN9s: the largest Rugby9s festival in Europe!
-All playing to RL9s festival rules.
+All playing to 9-a-side festival rules.

 Fast-Furious-Fifteen minute games (no half time/unlimited interchanges)